How to integrate Dadata ru MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Dadata ru to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Dadata ru agent that can clean and standardize this russian address, validate and parse a user's full name, check if this passport number is valid, get full bank details from a bic code through natural language commands.
+By the end, you'll have a working Dadata ru agent that can clean and standardize this russian address, validate and parse a user's full name, check if this passport number is valid through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Dadata ru account through Composio's Dadata ru MCP server.